fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### defaultorgid
 Number of the default organization id where dashboards are located.
 Defaults to `1`.
-You can fetch the id if you browse to your grafana server menu -> Admin -> Global Orgs
+You can fetch the id if you browse to your Grafana server menu -> Admin -> Global Orgs

 ### defaultdashboard
 The name of the default dashboard that is used when **no graph is configured** for your service, host or command.
 See [04-graph configuration](04-graph-configuration.md) for details about how to configure graphs.

 ### defaultdashboarduid
-**Required for Grrafana 5** The UID for the default dashboard for Grafana 5.
+**Required for Grafana 5** The UID for the default dashboard for Grafana 5.
 To get the UID, inspect the URL from your dashboard inside Grafana, it is right before the dashboard name.
 For example the URL is 'https://192.168.178.52:3000/d/FxAre-ekz/icinga2-default?orgId=1' the UID is then 'FxAre-ekz'.

 ### defaultdashboardpanelid
-The id of the panel used in the defaul dashboard.
+The id of the panel used in the default dashboard.
 Defaults to `1`.

 ### shadows
 Enable/Disable fancy shadows around the graph image.

 ### accessmode
-Controls ihow the graphs are fetched/delivered for/to the users.
+Controls how the graphs are fetched/delivered for/to the users.
 Defaults to `indirectproxy`.

 #### indirectproxy
-This mode the module still will feth the graphs with curl on **server side**, but the images are given by reference.
+This mode the module still will fetch the graphs with curl on **server side**, but the images are given by reference.
 This will speed up the page load, but the image will take some seconds to show up.
 Pro: Very fast page loading, very secure.
 Contra: Images take some seconds to show up.

 #### iframe
-In Iframe mode you have the full power of Grafana features like mouse over tooltip.
+In iframe mode you have the full power of Grafana features like mouse over tool tip.
 Pro: All features from Grafana enabled.
 Fast page rendering.
 Contra: Less secure, page refresh from Icingaweb2 will be distracting!
 Needs `auth.anonymous` enabled in Grafana.
 Also you need `allow_embedding = true` enabled in your grafana.ini

 ### ssl_verifypeer
 Only for `proxy` & `ìndirectproxy` modes.
 Verify the peer's SSL certificate.
 Defaults to `false`.
-Read [CURLOPT_SSL_VERIFYHOST](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYHOST.html) for mor informations.
+Read [CURLOPT_SSL_VERIFYHOST](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYHOST.html) for more information.

 ### ssl_verifyhost
 Only for `proxy` & `ìndirectproxy` modes.Verify the certificate's name against host.
 Defaults to `false`.
-Read [CURLOPT_SSL_VERIFYPEER](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYPEER.html) for mor informations.
+Read [CURLOPT_SSL_VERIFYPEER](https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYPEER.html) for more information.

 ### timeout
 Used with 'proxy' mode only.